LennartFr/ibmcloud2010/README.md

 $1,000/month in IBM Cloud credits for one year

-This is not bad and will most probably meet the requirements for a two-person startup with a typical seed funding of $1.1.million
+This is not bad and will most probably meet the requirements for cloud computing resources for a two-person startup with a typical seed funding of $1.1.million

 The startup would begin with using the IBM Free Lite account https://www.ibm.com/cloud/free/